amirr0r/amirr0r.github.io/_posts/2022-02-03-crto-review.md

 I think the way I managed to get the fifth and sixth flag was not the intended path.

 The reason why I am saying this is because it wasn’t as elegant as the previous techniques and above all, it had a pretty bad OPSEC.
-I’m almost sure that that was not the way it was supposed to be done.
+I’m almost sure that it was not the way it was supposed to be done.
 However, I still managed to compromise the different machines and achieve the objective of the exam.

 <aside style="color:white; width: 100%; border-radius: 3px; background: rgb(35, 38, 60) none repeat scroll 0% 0%; padding: 16px 16px 16px 12px;">
 💡 <b>TODO</b>: I have to ask RastaMouse about the intended way...